Sing More Effectively By Learning How to Breathe

 To this point, I remember several college students who had classical singing lessons prior to my voice and speech class telling me how confused there were.
 How could I tell them to feel an easy breath as they vocalize when their teachers had told them to expand the abdomen, push their voices/breath out with the thoracic diaphragm, and pull the mouth wide?
 I heard their questions and saw their anxiety as they spoke to me.
 I would tell them to trust the journey I am taking them on, explore fully in class, experiment with singing in an easy, but optimal breath/posture, and share their organic discoveries with their singing teachers.
 Perhaps they could find a more natural and effortless way to produce the same desired tones.

-I read this article and remembered a private voice student which which I spent a considerable amount of time.
+I read this article and remembered a private voice student which I spent a considerable amount of time.
 She wanted to access her belting voice and find ways to broaden her pitch range.
 How did we approach this?
 I started her with several weeks of relaxation, breath awareness, and posture.
 We took that into discovering the tactile quality of her consonants.
 Can she feel their vibration without forcing anything to happen in her mouth or with her tongue/jaw?
 Once there, we explored the resonance of her speaking voice and then took that into her dilute vowels.
 How can she feel the fullness of her vowels without forcing anything, speaking more loudly, or pulling her lips back?

 After several weeks of working with her speaking voice, we took it into humming and singing.
 Sure enough, her relaxed, yet optimal breath was all the support she needed for her singing voice.